-In the process of cataloging an information resource the cataloger chooses main entry headings to provide a predictable heading for access, to uniquely identify the resource (e.g. by choosing the item’s author, series title, subject, additional contributors, etc.) and to collocate related resources.
-The terms chosen for these headings are selected from an authority database.
-If the chosen heading to best represent the information resource exists in the library's local authority database, the cataloger may simply re-use that existing heading.
-If the author entity does not yet exist in the local authority database, the cataloger will add a new authority record to the file, whether by creating a new record or downloading an existing authority record from an external source.
-If the library participates in a cooperative cataloging program, they may also establish the named entity in the cooperative authority database.
+In the process of cataloging an information resource the cataloger chooses access points to uniquely identify the resource and to collocate related resources.
+Access points represent a unique entity and are recorded in authority records.
+Authority records are stored and maintained within an authority database or authority file.
+If an authority record for a chosen entity exists in an authority database, the cataloger can re-use the authorized access point from the authority record.
+If an authority record for the entity does not yet exist in the authority database, the cataloger can add a new authority record to the file, whether by creating a new record or downloading an existing authority record from an external source.
+Authority databases can be categorized into two main kinds: local and cooperative.
+A local authority database refers to an authority file stored and maintained by an individual information organization.
+A cooperative authority database refers to an authority file stored and maintained by a community of information organizations on a regional, national, or international scale.

+Local authority databases

-Libraries maintain a local authority file using a variety of means including batch loading records, partnering with library vendors, participating in cooperative cataloging programs, and manually creating or editing authority records one-by-one.
+Many libraries maintain a local authority file using a variety of means including batch loading records, partnering with library vendors, participating in cooperative cataloging programs, or manually creating or editing authority records one-by-one.
 A library’s local authority database is typically maintained as part of their integrated library system (ILS) alongside other library metadata including bibliographic records.
-To disambiguate seemingly similar but different resources and collocate related resources, the ILS forms relationships between authority records and bibliographic records by matching on the authorized form of a heading from the authority database.
-When a term used in a bibliographic record matches the authorized form from an authority record, a link is created and indexed in the system that also includes links to and from related variants and references defined in the authority record.
+To disambiguate seemingly similar but different resources and collocate related resources, the ILS forms relationships between authority and bibliographic records by using the authorized access point from the authority database.
+When an access point used in a bibliographic record matches the authorized form from an authority record, a link may be created to the authority and indexed in the system along with links from variant references and from related entries defined in the authority record.

-As an example, consider an authority record representing Steve Jobs, the founder of the corporate body Apple, Inc (see Figure 2).
-Bibliographic records for information resources attributed to Steve Jobs or about Steve Jobs will include the form of his name found in the 1XX field of the authority record as a heading in the bibliographic record (see Figure 4).
-The authority record for Apple, Inc. includes a link to Steve Jobs as the founder of the corporate body (see Figure 3).
 The ILS does the work to index and collocate these related records for later search and retrieval.
-The library catalog or discovery system that a library uses to help patrons search, browse, and discover information resources can utilize the information recorded in the authority record to collocate materials with bibliographic metadata that shares the same authorized headings, direct patrons from variant forms and terms to the authorized form, and disambiguate similar headings in search results (see Figures 6-7).
+The library catalog or discovery system that a library uses to help patrons search, browse, and discover information resources can utilize the information recorded in the authority record to collocate materials with bibliographic metadata that shares the same access point, direct patrons from variant access points to the authorized access point, and direct patrons to search under alternate identities to make sure all resources by or about the entity are discovered.

+Consider the example of Theodor Seuss Geisel, an American children’s author, political cartoonist, illustrator, poet, animator, and filmmaker.
+He authored works using the pen name Dr. Seuss.
+Since he wrote using both his given name and his pen name, two authority records could be created (see Figure 6).
+Each of the authority records contain a related access point and public note showing the related alternate identity.
+Bibliographic records for information resources by or about these entities would use the authorized access point from the corresponding authority record.
+If a patron wanted to find all resources authored by Dr. Seuss, the catalog display would direct them to use the form “Seuss, Dr.” since that is the form used in the authorized access point.
+Results in the catalog could also direct the patron to search under other alternate identities including “Geisel, Theodor Seuss, 1904-“ to make sure they find all materials by this person.
+The catalog could also support searches for materials by “Geisel, Theodor, Seuss, 1904-“ that direct the patron to search also under “Seuss, Dr.” (see Figure 7).

+[Figure 6 near here]

+[Figure 7 near here]

+Cooperative authority databases